syntex82/WordPress-Node/THEME_SHOP_GUIDE.md

 - Check the theme requirements documentation in the admin panel
 - Look at the Modern Blog theme as a reference
 - Read the Handlebars documentation for template syntax
-- Join the WordPress Node community for support
+- Join the NodePress community for support

 Happy theming! 🎨